 - Reverse mortgage loan balance increases over time

-- Value of estate inheritance may decrease over time as proceeds are spent
+- Value of estate inheritance may decrease over time as interest accrues on the loan balance

 - Fees can be higher than a traditional mortgage

 - Initial FHA Mortgage Insurance Premium (2% of the home value but not to exceed $12,723)

 - Annual FHA mortgage insurance (.5% of loan balance)

 - Although Social Security and Medicare eligibility are typically not affected by a reverse mortgage loan, needs-based government programs such as Medicaid may be affected

 The amount the borrower receives is based on the age of the youngest borrower, current interest rates and the lesser of the appraised value of the home, or the sale price up to the maximum lending limit.

 Additionally, all potential borrowers are required to meet with a Department of Housing and Urban Development (HUD) approved reverse mortgage loan counselor as part of the loan application process.
 During the session, the counselor will discuss the reverse mortgage loan process, the expectations of the borrower throughout the life of the loan, and will answer any questions the homeowners may have regarding the loan.
 Family or trusted advisors are encouraged to attend the counseling session to make sure all of their questions or concerns are also addressed.